Law Firm Search Engine Optimisation (SEO) Explained

-In short, SEO for solicitors is about doing all that you can to show Google what services you provide so that when someone searches for them you appear at the top of the search results or as close to the top as possible.
+In short, law firm SEO is about doing all that you can to let Google which services you provide so that when someone searches for them you appear at the top of the search results (or as close to the top as possible).

 How you do this involves some great content on your website, some good imagery and a little bit of behind the scenes jiggery pokery.

 It is definitely not rocket science, but there are certainly nuances that you need to be aware of.

 Ultimately, if you remember this phrase when adding content to your website, you will not go far wrong:

 Is the content I am adding high quality and when read, will clearly demonstrate our expertise in this area of the law?

 Does it take a little bit of knowledge, a fair bit of time and some persistent effort?

 It does take you some time, but it is so incredibly worthwhile.